Death and funeral of Mikhail Gorbachev: International

 Allies of Gorbachev were positive in their posthumous reflection on him.
-Former United States Secretary of State James Baker III, who had served as the White House Chief of Staff during the Reagan administration, described Gorbachev as "a giant who steered his great nation towards democracy".
+Former United States secretary of state James Baker III, who had served as the White House Chief of Staff during the Reagan administration, described Gorbachev as "a giant who steered his great nation towards democracy".
 The Reagan Foundation released a statement in memoriam of Gorbachev.
+United States president Joe Biden, whom Gorbachev had met in 2009 following a visit to the White House, noted Gorbachev's paradigms of glasnost and perestroika and commended him for working with Ronald Reagan on ending the nuclear arms race.

 António Guterres, Secretary-General of the United Nations, described Gorbachev as "a one-of-a-kind statesman who changed the course of history", going on to say that "[h]e did more than any other individual to bring about the peaceful end of the Cold War".

 In Europe, European Commission president Ursula von der Leyen called Gorbachev a "trusted and respected leader".
-European Parliament president Roberta Metsola echoed similar statements.
+European Parliament president Roberta Metsola echoed similar sentiments.

 Queen Elizabeth II in her message to the Russian people regarding Gorbachev's death recalled "much warmth" from his 1989 state visit to Great Britain, stating that "through his courage and vision, he gained the admiration, affection and respect of the British people".
-Her personal statement was made public by Embassy of the United Kingdom, Moscow in its official Vkontakte account.
+Her personal statement was made public by the Embassy of the United Kingdom, Moscow, in its official Vkontakte account.
+The Queen died only nine days after Gorbachev.

 Former German chancellor Angela Merkel referenced the fall of the Berlin Wall in her statement regarding Gorbachev's death.
 Merkel, who hails from East Germany, said that the "world has lost a one-of-a-kind world leader" and that he "wrote history".
 Likewise, current German chancellor Olaf Scholz commented on Gorbachev dissolving the Iron Curtain.
 French president Emmanuel Macron, like Merkel, noted that Gorbachev "changed common history".

 Australian prime minister Anthony Albanese called Gorbachev a "man of warmth, hope, resolve and enormous courage".
-Former Prime Minister Paul Keating also sent condolences.
+Former prime minister Paul Keating also sent condolences.

 Through a press secretariat, Bulgarian president Rumen Radev condoled with Gorbachev's family, citing Gorbachev's belief in free will as a catalyst for the unification of Europe.
 Romanian president Klaus Iohannis and former president Ion Iliescu both made comments in the wake of his death.

 Canadian prime minister Justin Trudeau commended Gorbachev for his accomplishments during his time.
-Former Prime Minister Brian Mulroney also sent condolences.
+Former prime minister Brian Mulroney also sent condolences.

-United States president Joe Biden, whom Gorbachev had met in 2009 following a visit to the White House, noted Gorbachev's paradigms of glasnost and perestroika and commended him for working with Ronald Reagan on ending the nuclear arms race.

 Israeli president Isaac Herzog described Gorbachev as a "brave and visionary leader".

 Japanese prime minister Fumio Kishida, in a news conference, praised Gorbachev for "supporting the abolishment of nuclear weapons"; Kishida hails from Hiroshima.